jellyfin-archive/jellyfin-docs/general/server/plugins/addons.md

 ### JF-Secure

 #### Description
-A turn key Caddy Reverse Proxy Webserver setup for Jellyfin without any codiung required.
+A turn-key reverse proxy tool that makes use of Caddy.
+It will setup a reverse proxy for Jellyfin with the goal of being easy to use, even for novice users.

 **NOTE: THIS IS WINDOWS ONLY**